israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

     Error types

 Besides the generic Error constructor, there are seven other core error constructors in JavaScript.
+For client-side exceptions, see Exception Handling Statements.

 ## Classes